Derick Ogbu: Gulf

 After a season and a half, with 5 goals in his senior games, and 10 goals in reserve games, he left for trial at PSV Eindhoven during the 2011/2012 pre-season on the recommendation of then Umm Salal manager Henk ten Cate.

-However, his trials with Eindhoven was successful, as he scored in all the 3 test games, but unfortunately, he did not sign for them because of the financial situation of Eindhoven and also more complication as he comes from outside EU, but Fred Rutten, the coach of PSV, described him as "very fast and interesting player, with good character and a hard shot".
+However, his trials with Eindhoven were successful, as he scored in all the 3 test games.
+Still, unfortunately, he did not sign for them because of the financial situation of Eindhoven and also more complications as he comes from outside the EU, but Fred Rutten, the coach of PSV, described him as "very fast and interesting player, with good character and a hard shot".

 Due to the strong connection between PSV Eindhoven and the Belgium club (OHL Leuven), the player was sent to OHL to play so PSV could keep their eyes on him, as they expect their financial situation to improve.

-On 10 August 2011, he signed for the Belgium club Oud-Heverlee Leuven Ogbu became the love of the fans in Leuven, the fans love him and he love the club.
+On 10 August 2011, he signed up for the Belgium club Oud-Heverlee Leuven Ogbu became the love of the fans in Leuven, the fans love him and he loves the club.
 The instantly became the club hitman and their valuable asset.
-Ogbu was once quoted, i love when the fans sings with my name, it gives me extra adrenaline to fight for the fans.
-After two amazing seasons in Leuven scoring 18goals, of which 7 of those 18 goals are almighty important goals for the club history.
-After two years in the top flight in Jupiler league Belgium, Ogbu decided its time to move on to another challenges.
+Ogbu was once quoted, I love when the fans sing with my name, it gives me extra adrenaline to fight for the fans.
+After two amazing seasons in Leuven where he scored 18 goals, of which 7 of those 18 goals are almighty important goals for the club's history.
+After two years in the top flight in Jupiler League Belgium, Ogbu decided it was time to move on to another challenge.
 Ogbu made a transfer of 500,000 euros to Romanian Giant CFR Cluj.
-Due to the financial instability at the club, players were not paid for months, Ogbu managed to score 6goals in Romania, before a massive offer came from liaoning Whom Fc China.
-An offer of 1.2million dollar was made for the player, both the club and the player accepted the offer.
-Ogbu played his first and only Europa league game for the Romanian Giant before moving to China on 23 July 2014.
-It didn't take his time to adjust to Chinese football as Ogbu score twice on his debut in China first league against Shenzhen.
+Due to the financial instability at the club, players were not paid for months, Ogbu managed to score 6goals in Romania, before a massive offer came from Liaoning Whom Fc China.
+An offer of 1.2 million dollars was made for the player, and both the club and the player accepted the offer.
+Ogbu played his first and only Europa League game for the Romanian Giant before moving to China on 23 July 2014.
+It didn't take his time to adjust to Chinese football as Ogbu scored twice on his debut in China's first league against Shenzhen.
 He went on to write his name in Chinese Super League history, scoring 16 goals in Liaoning FC before moving to Japan Ventforest Kofu.
 He played less than a season with the Japan top league, making 11 appearances with only one goal.
-Things didn't go well for the player in Japan, he decided to move back to Europe, landing a deal with DVSC Debrecen.
+Things didn't go well for the player in Japan, so he decided to move back to Europe, landing a deal with DVSC Debrecen.
 Injuries and potential transfer sage with the club didn't allow the player to settle in Debrecen.